-Mena House – Why It’s the Only Place to Stay on a Visit to the Pyramids
+Mena House -The Place to Stay at the Pyramids

 Alison and I just finished up a two week vacation to Egypt with Adventures Abroad that will rank as one of the best we have ever taken.
 Over the next months I will be posting on the many highlights of the trip, but first I want to tell you why the trip got off to such a great start with our stay at the legendary Mena House in Giza, almost literally a stone’s throw from the Pyramids.
 I don’t think we could have made a better decision to start our trip.